-Membership Categories Security Governance Personnel Security Physical Security Information and Cyber Security Level 1 Entities must: • meet or exceed all security governance requirements in Entry Level • establish and maintain a register of all personnel sponsored for a security clearance by the Entity • complete all annual assurance activities The Entity's nominated SO must: • maintain a NV1 clearance • be able to demonstrate the ability or have relevant experience to manage personnel/facilities and information and cyber security up to and including 'PROTECTED' level.
-Entities must: meet or exceed all personnel security requirements in Entry Level complete all annual assurance activities The Entity's nominated SO must: complete assurance activities required to maintain a NV1 security clearance be able to provide active monitoring and management of the ongoing suitability of sponsored security cleared personnel, including the monitoring of attitudes to security and behaviours in accordance with AGSVA policy.
+Membership Categories Security Governance Personnel Security Physical Security Information and Cyber Security Entities must : Entities must : Entities must: Entities must : Level 1 meet or exceed all security governance requirements in Entry Level. establish and maintain a register of all personnel sponsored for a security clearance by the Entity complete all annual assurance activities.
+The Entity's nominated SO must: maintain a NV1 clearance. be able to demonstrate the ability or have relevant experience to manage personnel/facilities and information and cyber security up to and including 'PROTECTED' level. meet or exceed all personnel security requirements in Entry Level. complete all annual assurance activities.
+The Entity's nominated SO must: complete assurance activities required to maintain an NV1 security clearance. be able to provide active monitoring and management of the ongoing suitability of sponsored security cleared personnel, including the monitoring of attitudes to security and behaviours in accordance with AGSVA policy.
 For the purpose of sponsoring personnel security clearances within their Industry Entity commensurate to their membership level, the Entity's nominated SO must be able to obtain and maintain a Negative Vetting level 1 security clearance.
-The SO is eligible to sponsor security clearance up to and including the Baseline level.
-Entities must: meet or exceed all physical security requirements in Entry Level ensure at least one facility is certified and accredited in accordance with the DSPF Principle 72 and Control 72.1 Physical Security to receive, handle, store and destroy 'PROTECTED' information and material in accordance with the ISM/DSPF provide facility ownership and leasing arrangement details to Defence as required.
-Entities must: meet or exceed all information and cyber security requirements in Entry Level ensure at least one system is certified and accredited in accordance with the DSPF Principle 23 and Control 23.1 Cyber Security Assessment and Authorisation to receive, handle, store and destroy 'PROTECTED information and material in accordance with the ISM/DSPF maintain the required physica security zoning where system servers are located.
+The SO is eligible to sponsor security meet or exceed all physical security requireme nts in Entry Level. ensure at least one facility is certified and accredited in accordance with the DSPF Principle 72 and Control 72.1 Physical Security to receive, handle, store and destroy 'PROTECT ED' information and material in accordance with the ISM/DSPF. provide facility ownership and leasing arrangemen t details to Defence as required. meet or exceed all information and cyber security requirements in Entry Level. ensure at least one system is certified and accredited in accordance with the DSPF Principle 23 and Control 23.1 Cyber Security Assessment and Authorisation to receive, handle, store and destroy 'PROTECTED' information and material in accordance with the ISM/DSPF. maintain the required physical security zoning where system servers are located.